 - The Tunnel interface is configured as the next hop in a static route.
-See Routing table configuration on page 449. - The packet is routed to the Tunnel interface dynamically by a routing protocol (RIP or OSPF) - The packet is routed to the Tunnel interface via policy-based routing.
-See Policy-based routing.
-The second routing routing
+See Routing table configuration on page 463. - The packet is routed to the Tunnel interface dynamically by a routing protocol (RIP or OSPF) - The packet is routed to the Tunnel interface via policy-based routing.
+See Policy-based routing on page 621.